 [...] when I was [in Brussels] I didn't feel that that was something I wanted to do right now, straight away.
-I felt that I wanted to experience other things before, I guess, [...] before coming back to Belgium (UK FGP29 France).
+I felt that I wanted to experience other things before, I quess, [...] before coming back to Belgium (UK FGP29 France).

-In a couple of cases, third country nationals had returned to their countries of origin, only to find that they were unable to reintegrate successfully - they had become too accustomed to a different culture and way of life, and so returned to the EU.
+In a couple of cases, migrants had returned to their countries of origin, only to find that they were unable to reintegrate successfully - they had become too accustomed to a different culture and way of life, and so returned to the EU.
 This was also the case for an older Polish woman who had moved to Italy quite spontaneously to work and "have a good time" and who found that her experience in Italy had changed how she relates to Polish culture and lifestyle.
 Having returned to Poland because she "felt strange" in Italy, she found that, even though she could not adapt to some aspects of life in Italy (primarily the disorganization), neither was she happy with life in Poland.
 She returned to Italy and explained: "I do not want to go back to Poland.
-Because it seems to me that life in Poland is very sad, I come here and I feel 80% Italian" (IT FGP57 Poland).
+Because it seems to me that life in Poland is very sad, I come here and I feel 80% Italian" (IT_FGP57_Poland).
+As mentioned previously, the loss of social networks in the country of origin may contribute to the feeling of being out of place, as one Romanian research participant in Italy explained.